TLara1/TLara1.github.io/_projects/21_project.md

 \begin{equation}
 \Gamma^{\nu\ \text{renormalized}}\left(p,p\right) = -ie\frac{d\left(S^\text{renormalized}\right)^{-1}\left(p\right)}{d p_\nu}.
 \end{equation}
-Which fixes the value of the three-point vertex.
+This fixes the value of the three-point vertex.

 We have all our conditions for our renormalized propagators; we just need to compare the lengthy integrals we calculated with our counters and use the four conditions to assign values to each $$\delta_i$$.